 We have used the Twenty Twenty theme in all of the following examples.
 So, this is what you will see when you inspect the home page of a website using the Twenty Twenty theme:

 In this case, we’ll use the “custom logo” class to apply our style to the logo.
-Now, let’s put them together with the class grabbed on the previous step.
+Now, let’s put them together with the class that grabbed on the previous step.
 Finally, we can apply our script only on the home page using the following CSS selector:

 .home .custom-logo{ /*your CSS here */}